rochoa85/MHC_class_II_matrices/README.md

+# MHC class II scoring-matrices

-# Package to model peptides bound to MHC class II complexes and run backrub simulations
+## Package to predict core region of peptides bound to MHC class II structure, model new peptides and run simulations

 From publication *"Scoring-matrices from structural descriptors improve MHC class II motifs of bound peptides"* Bioinformatics Journal (Oxford)